List of DC Comics characters: H: Sebastian Hady

-Sebastian Hady is a character appearing in American comic books published by DC Comics.

 Sebastian Hady was the corrupt mayor of Gotham City, associated with Carmine Falcone, and eventually killed by the League of Shadows.

 Sebastian Hady in other media

 Sebastian Hady appears in The Penguin, portrayed by Rhys Coiro.
 This version was a city councilman with a gambling addiction who used public funds to pay off his gambling debts.

 Hagen

-Hagen is a character appearing in American comic books published by DC Comics.

 Hagen is an Atlantean magic user who was trained by the Atlantean mage Gamemnae.
 He tried to control Mera before being defeated by Aquaman.

 In "Infinite Crisis", Hagen appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
 He assists some of Aquaman's enemies in attacking Sub Diego, but is killed by the Spectre.

 Jack Haly

 Jack Haly (also known as C.C.
-Haly) is a character appearing in American comic books published by DC Comics.

-Jack Haly is the ringmaster of Haly's Circus, which Dick Grayson and his family worked for.
+Haly) is the ringmaster of Haly's Circus, which Dick Grayson and his family worked for.
 When the circus came to Gotham City, Haly was confronted by Tony Zucco, who demanded protection money and murdered Dick's parents, the Flying Graysons, after he refused.
 Following the incident, Haly paid protection money to Zucco while Dick was taken in by Bruce Wayne.